-Depression is no laughing matter.
-Although depression is very common, you may feel alone, helpless, and lost.
-Long term depression can feel debilitating.
+Depression is very common, but you may still feel alone, helpless, and lost.
+Long term depression can be debilitating.
 Getting out of bed is a Spartan feat, and yet falling asleep is almost impossible.
 While some depression is caused by circumstances such a loss of a loved one, it can become a physical problem.
 Doctors may prescribe medications that work at first, and then stop.
 If the underlying issue is not addressed, depression can become a chronic condition.

 Vitamin D & Depression